jgkawell/ai-class-projects/README.md

 # ai-class-projects
-My programming assignments for CS470 Artificial Intelligence.
+My programming assignments for CS470 Artificial Intelligence during the spring of 2018.

 ## Descriptions of each program: